 From Einstein and Eddington to LIGO: 100 years of gravitational light deflection

 On May 29th 1919, during a total solar eclipse, Einstein's theory of general relativity was confirmed to be correct.
-Stars behind the obscured Sun could be seen on Earth as the light rays they emitted were deflected by 1.7 arcseconds, due to the Sun's spacetime curvature, as predicted by the theory.
+Stars behind the obscured Sun could be seen on Earth as the light rays they emitted were deflected due to the Sun's spacetime curvature within the value of 1.75 arcseconds predicted by the theory.

 The observations were carried out at the Príncipe Island, off the western equatorial coast of Central Africa, and in the city of Sobral, in Brazil.
 Two expeditions, carefully planned by the Astronomer Royal Frank Dyson, left England in early March 1919 and sailed to Lisbon and then Funchal where they separated.
 Arthur Eddington, the renowned Cambridge astrophysicist, went off with his team to Príncipe and Andrew Crommelin and Charles Davidson, Greenwich Observatory astronomers, were bound for Sobral.